fjvallarino/monomer/docs/examples/03-ticker.md

 currently feed information into the application.
 In general you will want to report these errors to the user, but logging them may be enough at prototyping time.

-One way to do this is to:

-- Launch an extra thread (forkIO) before calling `receiveWs`.
-- Have `receiveWs` write to a channel where this new thread listens to, instead of directly writing to the application with `sendMsg`.
-- Use `threadDelay` on the new thread to wait for as long as desired, and read the available messages from the channel without blocking (`tryReadTChan`).
-  Only then, if new messages were indeed received, send a single message with all the results to the application (`TickerUpdate` will have to be modified to receive a list instead of a single message).
-Use `forever` to repeat while the application is running.